 She monetizes it by ensuring she charges enough to make a good hourly wage. (“The more people the better!”
 Robin says.)

 To get the word out about her new service, Robin says, “So far it’s only been marketed locally on Facebook and Instagram, but I plan to run ads for it in the coming months since we’ve had such a good turn out and such a good time!”

 As another example, personal trainers Chris dePinna and Greg Danese, of Above Health Performance, started offering virtual total body classes via Zoom for all levels of fitness.

 Chris says, “We made our workout classes like a ride share system.
 If you were to replicate our processes.
 You would: First, pick a platform to host your virtual workouts like Zoom, Skype, or Instagram live.
 Next, create a social group to share information and have a community base.
 We’re managing our business logistics through our Facebook group called A.H.P Bootcamp.
 Then, write up a format for your workouts that facilitate variety and creativity.
 And lastly, market your classes or share with everyone!”

 They are charging per person per session and are currently using social media like Facebook and Instagram; word of mouth by text; email; and in-person when possible to market their classes.

 Virtual makeup course

-Holli Christensen of Kensington Makeup Academy used to offer in-person make up courses but has since moved to offering a virtual version.
-The virtual course covers lecture and demonstrations, and gives people the option to do the hands-on portion later.
+Holli Christensen of Kensington Makeup Academy used to offer in-person make-up courses but has since moved to offering a virtual version.
+The virtual course covers lectures and demonstrations and gives people the option to do the hands-on portion later.
 “This allows people to gain access to the program at a lower price point, given that money is likely tight for most,” Holli says.
 “It also allows us to expand our reach outside of Arizona.”

 The nice thing about doing a live virtual class, Holli says, is that it doesn’t have to be pre-recorded and perfect.
 It allows people to interact with you, adding that human element we’re all missing while stuck inside.